Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 ```

 We claim the plumbing band construction is in correspondence with the definition
-of arborescent seen in {prf:ref}`prelim-def-arborescent_knot`.
-To see this, we
+of arborescent seen in @prelim-def-arborescent_knot.
+To see this, we take each
-take each plumbing band and encapsulate it in an $S^2$ so that the corners of
+plumbing band and encapsulate it in an $S^2$ so that the corners of the plumbing
-the plumbing squares lay on the $S^2$.
-Then taking an orthogonal projection
+squares lie on the $S^2$.
+Then taking an orthogonal projection gives us a
-gives us a vignette seen in {prf:ref}`fig-arborescent_part`.
+vignette seen in @fig-arborescent_part.

 ##### Weighted Planar Trees